2000 All-Ireland Senior Football Championship final: Summary

 The replay of the 2000 All-Ireland Senior Football Final took place in Croke Park on Saturday, 7 October at 4:00pm.
 It was the first time since 1996 that the decider went to a replay.
 It wasn't the disjointed game of the 24th, that was replayed on the hallowed turf of Croke Park amidst the chants and jeers of the 64,000 strong crowd, rather a close, man-marked, point-for-point contest, that the pundits had predicted preceding the first game.
 The first half was a paradox of brilliant football and wide shooting.
 Declan Meehan broke through Kerry's defense, in the 6th minute, to score one of the best goals of the championship.
 Galway's one point lead boded ominous for Kerry but they rallied and began to pick their points amidst a shower of wides.
 The most definitive injury of the half was that of Kevin Walsh who had to be replaced by Joe Bergin.
-The occasion once again got to young Bergin as he didn't exert a major influence in the middle of the field and this led to Kerry's domination of this area especially after Maurice Fitzgerald replaced Noel Kennelly in the 27th minute and played as a third midfielder.
+Kerry began to exert dominance in the middle of the field especially after Maurice Fitzgerald replaced Noel Kennelly in the 27th minute and played as a third midfielder.
 As the team broke for half-time the score was 0–09 to 1–04 in favour of Kerry.
 A light drizzle fell in the second half.
 Fitzgerald settled into his position with the professional role familiar to all from the 97 season.
 Kevin Walsh was re-introduced for mid-fielder Sean O'Domhnaill to combat Fitzgearld's influence but he never played as dominant a part in the game as he had prior to his earlier injury and indeed the drawn game.
 The deteriorating pitch surface took its toll as players began to slip and slide along the Cusack sideline but with minutes left to play Kerry had opened their lead to 4 points and it stayed that way at the end.

 Aodán Mac Gearailt fisted the insurance point over the bar in the 2000 replay.